vipra-uwf/VIPRA/docs/pages/developers/examples/model_example.md

 #include "modules/model/calm_model/calm_model.hpp"

 auto main() -> int {

-  auto sim = VIPRA::simulation(
+  // Create the simulation object, modules can be placed in any order so long as they are all there auto sim = VIPRA::simulation(
       Example::Model{},                       // Here, we use our new model VIPRA::Goals::AStar{},                  // Goals Module